 I read a fantastic novel recently; Days Without End by Sebastian Barry.
 It's the story of one Thomas McNulty, an Irish immigrant to America in the 1850s, with the bulk of the narrative following his experiences as a soldier in first the American Indian Wars and later the Civil War.
-Thomas's companion throughout is his love, John Cole, and while their relationship is never the subject of the book's drama, it forms an incredibly touching lgbt+ love story that feels implicitly central.
+Thomas's companion throughout is his love, John Cole, and while their relationship is never the subject of the book's drama or overplayed, it is an incredibly touching lgbt+ love story that feels implicitly central.

-Days Without End forms part of Barry's ongoing loosely connected ouvre of historical novels which often checks in with the McNulty family, but A Thousand Moons is unusual for him in being a direct sequel.
+Days Without End forms part of Barry's ongoing, loosely connected ouvre of historical novels which often checks in with the McNulty family.
+His next book, A Thousand Moons, is not loosely connected though but actually a direct sequel to Days Without End.

-In Days Without End, Thomas and John Cole informally adopt a girl of the Lakota tribe, whose family have been wiped out by their own regiment (named Ojinjintka but called Winona by her new family).
+In Days Without End, Thomas McNulty and John Cole informally adopt a girl of the Lakota tribe, whose family have been wiped out by their own regiment.
+She is named Ojinjintka but called Winona by her new family.
 A Thousand Moons continues the story from her point of view.

 I won't go into specifics for the sake of spoilers, but obviously the young girl's position with regards to her adopted family is incredibly complicated.
 They are doting and loving; they also participated in the massacre of her family and the erasure of her culture.